 Once seated, you’re greeted by the friendly bartenders that will serve as the guides of the experience.
 You’re given a choice of pairing the meal with artisan beers, Mexican wines, or mezcal.

 Unlike with most fine dining restaurants, the alcohol pairing is included in the price of the meal.
 For those that don’t drink, non-alcoholic pairings are available as well.

 We opted for the wine and mezcal pairings, sharing both throughout.
-The wines (all whites and rosés) ranged from a Sauvignon Blanc from Valle de Guadalupe to a rosé made of Grenache grapes.
-Carefully selected, the wines showcased Mexican winemaking, an industry not historically associated with the country.
-All were delicious and the bartenders were generous, never leaving my glass empty.
+The wines (all whites and rosés) ranged from a Sauvignon Blanc from Valle de Guadalupe to a rosé made of Grenache.
+Carefully selected, the wines showcased Mexican winemaking, an industry not commonly associated with the country.
+All were delicious and the bartenders were generous, never leaving glasses empty.